twilson63/permaweb-cookbook/src/kits/react/turbo.md

 </CodeGroup>

-We need to use the hash-router to create a working app on arweave.
+We need to use the hash-router to create a working app on Arweave.

 ### Page Components